blade-ui-kit/docs/alert.md

 ## Displaying Alerts

-The most basic usage of the `alert` component exists in flashing a message to the `alert` key:
+The most basic usage of the `alert` component is to first flash a message to the `alert` key:

 ```php
 session()->flash('alert', 'Settings saved successfully.');
 ```

-And then displaying it in your Blade view:
+And then, use the component to display it in your Blade view:

 ```html
 <x-alert class="bg-green-700 text-green-100 p-4" />